dsvoda/Az-Resource-Move-Checker/README.md

 2. Open a PowerShell terminal and navigate to the root directory of the repository.
 3. Run the following command to execute the script:
 `.\Test-AzResourceMove.ps1`
-4. The script will generate a CSV file named `AzResourceMoveCheck.csv` in the `C:\temp` directory.
+4. The script will generate a CSV file named `Test-AzResourceMove.csv` in the `c:\temp` directory.

 ## Contributing